 The Regiment then moved to Tikrit, Samarra and back to Istabulat where they would stay until they moved back to Tikrit between 13 and 15 July.
 The 14th Sikhs remained at Tikrit until 20 October 1918, when it took part in the last Anglo-Indian offensive in the Mesopotamia Campaign which led to the Battle of Sharqat between 23 and 30 October 1918.
 I’d recommend looking at the war diary as its very detailed for this period.
 The offensive was designed to remove the last Turkish forces from the Tigris Front and capture the oil fields around Mosul.
 It was a race against time to reach Mosul as it was expected that the Turkish Government would sue for peace at any time.

-The 14th Sikhs would suffer heavy casualties during the attack on Mushak on 26 October 1918.
-During the battle, the Regiment suffered over 300 casualties.
+The 14th Sikhs would suffer over 300 casualties during the attack on Mushak on 26 October 1918.
 The Armistice with Turkey came into effect on the 1 November 1918 when the Regiment was at Shargat.
-The 14th Sikhs continued to serve in Mesopotamia for the rest of 1918 mainly at Tikrit.
-On the 24 January 1919, the Regiment arrived at Baghdad before moving on to Basra on 28 January 1919.
-The Regiment served at Basra until at least early May 1919 before returning to India.
+The 14th Sikhs served in Mesopotamia for the rest of 1918 mainly at Tikrit.
+On the 24 January 1919, the Regiment arrived at Baghdad before it moved Basra on 28 January 1919.
+The Regiment remained at Basra until at least early May 1919 before returning to India.

 During the Third Anglo-Afghan War, the 14th Sikhs served with Waziristan Force at Tank having arrived from Karachi on 3 June 1919.
-In the January 1920 Indian Army List, the 14th Sikhs was stationed at Multan (Punjab, Pakistan) and at Ali Musjid in the July 1921 edition and at Jullundur (Jalandhar, Punjab, Pakistan) in the January 1922 edition.
-In 1922 the 14th King George’s Own Ferozepore Sikhs became the 1 Battalion 11 Sikh Regiment.
+In the January 1920 Indian Army List, the 14th Sikhs was stationed at Multan (Punjab, Pakistan), at Ali Musjid in the July 1921 edition and at Jullundur (Jalandhar, Punjab, Pakistan) in the January 1922 edition.
+In 1922 the 14th King George’s Own Ferozepore Sikhs became the 1st Battalion, 11th Sikh Regiment.

 War Diaries for the 14th Sikhs

 There are seven war diaries for the 14th Sikhs but only fourth, sixth and seventh have been digitized by the National Archives.
-To download these war diaries for a small fee click on the blue links below.
+To download these war diaries for a small fee click on the blue links below which will take you to the National Archives’ website.
 The Gallipoli war diary is available to view on Ancestry, while the rest can only be viewed at the National Archives.
 I have copies of all the war diaries and have transcribed some of the entries below.

 - Date: 01 October 1914 – 25 April 1915